kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

    # True

 Note the check at the end of the code.
-It should return `True`.
+It should return `True` (i.e. within some limited precision).
 We started with world coordinates equal to the values of CRVALn from the header and we assert that these correspond to pixel values equal to the corresponding CRPIXn.